ErikSeewald/Eriks-Wasp-Sim/README.md

 - [imgui-1.90.4](https://github.com/ocornut/imgui/releases/tag/v1.90.4): Download the `imgui` folder and put it into `dependencies/`

 ## Performance notes
-The Wasp-Sim makes use of multiple performance optimizations, some of which have a difficult tradeoff balance.
+The Wasp-Sim makes use of multiple performance optimizations.
+This section is where I keep track of their trade-offs and why I chose them.

 (This approach is limited by its stateful, CPU-in-loop nature.
 For even larger entity counts, check out [Pronicula-Splesh](https://github.com/ErikSeewald/Pronicula?tab=readme-ov-file#splesh))